60th Air Mobility Wing: After the Cold War

-After 11 September 2001 terrorist attacks on the World Trade Center and the Pentagon, the 60th began airlift and refueling operations in support of Operations NOBLE EAGLE and ENDURING FREEDOM.
-In March 2003, the United States as part of the Global War on Terrorism, initiated Operation IRAQI FREEDOM.
+After 11 September 2001 terrorist attacks on the World Trade Center and the Pentagon, the 60th began airlift and refueling operations in support of Operation Noble Eagle and Operation Enduring Freedom.
+In March 2003, the United States as part of the Global War on Terrorism, initiated Operation Iraqi Freedom.

 One 8 August 2006, the 60th received its first C-17 Globemaster III aircraft "The Spirit of Solano".
 The next day, that aircraft was made operational and flew its first mission.
 The wing won top honors as the best Air Mobility Wing during the 2007 Air Mobility Rodeo.
 On 5 November 2008, the 60th received its 13th and final C-17 aircraft, "The Spirit of Travis."
 Fifteen members of the Travis family were on hand to witness the aircraft's arrival.

-From February to August 2008, the 21st Airlift Squadron with C-17A Globemaster IIIs deployed as a squadron in support of the Operations ENDURING AND IRAQI FREEDOM.
+From February to August 2008, the 21st Airlift Squadron with C-17A Globemaster IIIs deployed as a squadron in support of Operation Enduring Freedom and Iraqi Freedom.
 Their involvement in the operations garnered the squadron an Air Force Outstanding Unit Award with Valor.
 The 60th Air Mobility Wing continued to answer the call to action whenever it is needed.

-From January–February 2010, the 60th Air Mobility Wing’s C-17s of the 21st Airlift Squadron spearheaded the U.S. humanitarian response to the massive Haitian earthquake during Operation UNIFIED RESPONSE.
+From January–February 2010, the 60th Air Mobility Wing’s C-17s of the 21st Airlift Squadron spearheaded the U.S. humanitarian response to the massive Haitian earthquake during Operation Unified Response.
 In addition, the 60th Medical Group deployed and operated the largest land-based emergency hospital in Haiti in the weeks immediately after the earthquake.

 In March 2011, the 60th Air Mobility Wing supported three simultaneous new operations, while continuing to support combat operations in Iraq and Afghanistan.
-The first of these operations, Operation TOMODACHI, responded to the tsunami in northeastern Japan and the resulting damage at the Fukushima Daiichi nuclear power plant by delivering relief supplies, rescue teams, and nuclear experts.
-In the second operation, Operation PACIFIC PASSAGE, the wing and its Travis AFB partners received over 2600 military volunteer evacuees and their pets from U.S. bases in Japan threatened by radiation leaking from the damaged nuclear power plant.
-In the third operation, Operation ODYSSEY DAWN, the 60th Air Mobility Wing provided support to the NATO operation to protect anti-Gadaffi rebels during the Libyan Civil War.
+The first of these operations, Operation Tomodachi, responded to the tsunami in northeastern Japan and the resulting damage at the Fukushima Daiichi nuclear power plant by delivering relief supplies, rescue teams, and nuclear experts.
+In the second operation, Operation Pacific Passage, the wing and its Travis AFB partners received over 2600 military volunteer evacuees and their pets from U.S. bases in Japan threatened by radiation leaking from the damaged nuclear power plant.
+In the third operation, Operation Odyssey Dawn, the 60th Air Mobility Wing provided support to the NATO operation to protect anti-Gaddafi rebels during the Libyan Civil War.

-From late-October–November 2012, the 60th Air Mobility Wing rapidly responded to the President’s call to assist the Federal Emergency Management Agency in restoring utilities in areas of the northeastern U.S. devastated by "Superstorm" Sandy.
+From late-October–November 2012, the 60th Air Mobility Wing rapidly responded to the President’s call to assist the Federal Emergency Management Agency in restoring utilities in areas of the northeastern U.S. devastated by Superstorm Sandy.
 Utility repair crews and their equipment from throughout the western U.S. found their way to the northeast aboard Travis C-5s and C-17s.